Antillean Creole: Definite article

+This example does not work for Guadeloupe Creole where article are always "la", and for Haitian creole whose article are more similar but have "nan" in addition.

 In Creole, there are five definite articles (la, lan, a, an, nan) which are placed after the nouns they modify, in contrast to French.
 The final syllable of the preceding word determines which is used with which nouns.

 If the last sound is an oral consonant and is preceded by an oral vowel, it becomes la:

 If the last sound is an oral consonant and is preceded by a nasal vowel, it becomes lan:

 If the last sound is an oral vowel and is preceded by an oral consonant, it becomes a: